oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-16-latest-document-version.md

 ```

 > The value of `number` of the last item after sorting is `2`.
 However, the document version is `1`.

+> A tool MAY set the document version to the value of `number` of the last item in the revision history after sorting as a quick fix.